 On a Saturday morning join locals from 8 AM to 1 PM for a farmers market experience that deals with small scale growers and artisans.
 This place is a local favourite.
 You’ll find the Saturday Market at 312-1496 Lower Water Street.

-Get a history lesson at the Canadian Museum of Immigration at Pier 21 in Halifax
+Get a history lesson at the Canadian Museum of Immigration at Pier 21

 It’s easy to visit the Canadian Museum of Immigration at Pier 21 if you’re waking the Halifax Waterfront.
 This is the place to learn about Canada’s amazing immigrant history.
 Some visitors may even be able to trace their family roots with the help of the Scotiabank Family History Centre.

 Between 1928 and 1971 almost one million immigrants passed through Pier 21.
 That might help explain why reportedly one in five Canadians is related to someone who was processed through Pier 21.